A Brief Overview of English Grammar

 VERBS

-Verbs have few suffixes that identify them as verbs: ize, ise – apologize, organize, advertise; y – deny, imply; fy – intensify, simplify; en – liven, ripen; ate – concentrate, decorate.
+Verbs have few suffixes that identify them as verbs: ize, ise – apologize, organize, advertise; fy – intensify, simplify; en – liven, ripen; ate – concentrate, decorate.

 Verbs have a number of prefixes that signal that the word is a verb, for example, enjoy, become, affirm, confirm, combine, dislike, display, forget, forgive, mistake, prefer, perceive, receive, remember, understand.

-The most reliable way to recognize a verb is by the word order and the immediate surrounding in the sentence.
-For example, the phrases "he plays, he played, did he play, can play, play a game" show that the word "play" is a verb.
+The most reliable way to identify a verb is by its function in the sentence (predicate), by the word order, and by the immediate surrounding.
+For example, the phrases "he plays; he is playing; he played; did he play; he can play tennis" show that the word "play" is a verb.

-English verbs can be described from different sides: main verbs, auxiliary verbs, modal verbs; regular and irregular verbs, transitive and intransitive verbs.
+English verbs can be described from different sides: main verbs, auxiliary verbs, modal verbs; regular and irregular verbs; transitive and intransitive verbs.
+(See Verbs Glossary of Terms in the section Grammar.)

-Note: Difficult prefixes and suffixes of nouns, adjectives, and verbs are described in the files English Spelling in the section Writing.
+Note: Difficult prefixes and suffixes of nouns, adjectives, and verbs are described in the materials on English spelling in the section Writing.

 Main verbs